EclipseStudiosMC/better_fletching_table/README.md

 #### Q: How can I make it compatible to work with other blocks?

 A: First, go the the datapack inside `"data/bft/tags/blocks/ft.json"` and add the id of the block there.
 Every block that is in that list will be treated as a Fletching Table, even blocks added by mods.
+Then in-game type `/reload` and it should be working perfectly.

 ## Bug Report/Suggestions
 If you have found any bugs or have any suggestion, please reach out to us at [our discord server](https://discord.gg/X2NTE7hkq8).